HCI Optics

 Figure 2.
 MIRI coronagraphic masks

-Left, in color, a schematic view of the MIRI imaging plane showing the 3 MIRI 4-quadrant phase masks (4QPMs) and in black&white, the MIRI Lyot-type coronagraph.
+Left, in color, a schematic view of the MIRI imaging plane showing the 3 MIRI 4-quadrant phase masks (4QPMs) and, in black & white, the MIRI Lyot-type coronagraph.

-Right: the module containing the 4 MIRI coronagraphic
+Right: the module containing the 4 MIRI coronagraphic masks (before final fabrication).

-The HCI optics of 4QPMs are pairs of a phase mask on the focal plane and a Lyot occulting spot on the pupil plane.
-The phase mask, which is transparent at the appropriate wavelengths, imparts a 180° phase shift to light passing through 2 quadrants on the diagonal.
-Light from a source centered on the common point of the 4 quadrants interferes destructively.
-As in a Lyot-type coronagraph, the Lyot occulting spot attenuates light diffracted from the edges of the telescope aperture and support structures, in the pupil plane, and from phase and amplitude aberrations on the wavefront.
-The optical advantage of a 4QPM is a very small IWA in terms of λ/D (IWA = 1 λ/D at λ = 10–16 μm), which somewhat compensates for the lower, diffraction-limited, spatial resolution at MIRI's long wavelengths.
-The price paid is a strong sensitivity to optical aberrations and source misalignments.
+The HCI optics of 4QPMs consist of a phase mask in the focal plane and a Lyot stop in the pupil plane.
+The phase mask, which is transparent at the operating wavelengths, imparts a 180° phase shift to light passing through 2 diagonally opposing quadrants.
+Light from a source centered on the common vertex of the 4 quadrants undergoes destructive interference in the downstream pupil plane.
+A Lyot stop at the re-imaged pupil plane attenuates residual starlight from the diffraction pattern of the telescope aperture, support structures, and coronagraph design itself, as well as from phase and amplitude aberrations on the wavefront.
+The optical advantage of a 4QPM is a very small IWA in terms of λ/D (~1 λ/D across the 3 MIRI 4QPM filters, λ = 10–16 μm), which somewhat compensates for the lower diffraction-limited spatial resolution at MIRI's long wavelengths.
+The trade-off is a strong sensitivity to optical aberrations and source misalignments.

 Aperture masking interferometry (AMI)